-Case Study 9 Joining forces to monitor urban greenhouse gas emissions
+C r o s s - d o m a i n collaboration: Joining forces to monitor urban greenhouse gas emissions The level of greenhouse gases in the atmosphere rises constantly, heating up our planet.
+Observing the levels of greenhouse gas emissions is essential to predict climate change and mitigate its consequences.
 ESS and Integrated Carbon Observation System ICOS ERIC - as part of a new H2020 award ESS ERIC is supporting ICOS ERIC in their new H2020 project.
 The project - Pilot Application in Urban Landscapes - towards integrated city observatories for greenhouse gases (PAUL) - will provide a concept for monitoring greenhouse gas observations.

-Coordinated by ICOS - Integrated Carbon Observation System, it will bring together and evaluate the most innovative measurement approaches of greenhouse gas emissions in urban areas and will develop useful tools and services for cities to support their local climate action plans.
+Coordinated by ICOS, the PAUL project brings together and evaluates the most innovative measurement approaches of greenhouse gas emissions in urban areas and will develop useful tools and services for cities to support their local climate action plans.
 To test the feasibility of different modelling approaches in different areas, three cities of different size have been selected as pilots: Paris (large), Munich (medium) and Zürich (small).
 As part of PAUL, the ESS will develop the methodology for an online questionnaire that will collect survey data measuring public opinion regarding climate change policies at the city level.
 The ESS will then plan and operate a four-wave survey with a gross sample of 2,500 respondents in two of the pilot cities: Paris and Munich.
 This is the first time ESS ERIC has cooperated with an ERIC outside of the SSH domain on a substantive topic.